After thousands of miles on the road, I’ve created this essential list of the best road trip tips and tricks to help you

 - Check the oil, water, tire pressure, and lights.

 - Check the road tax, insurance, and road legality of the vehicle are in date and that you have the correct documents.

 - Give the car a great clean!

 - Check the windscreen fluid.

 You should also make sure you have purchased a Roadside Emergency Kit to prepare for unexpected stops!

 These tips are key to making your road trip better!

 2. Follow a road trip packing list

 Having everything you need will make your road trip much more enjoyable.
 Whilst over-preparation can spoil the adventure, there are some road trip accessories you don’t want to be without whilst powering down the open road!
 Following a road trip packing list can ensure you don’t forget anything.

-An item that really helped me was the iOttie Wireless Charging Phone Mount which allows you to keep your mobile accessible whilst charging in your vehicle.
+An item that I really like is a Wireless Car Charger which allows you to keep your mobile accessible whilst charging in your vehicle.
 If you need a budget alternative the Anker Car Charger works great.

 Take some time the week before to go over these road trip tips to make sure you have all your gear sorted.
 Preparation is key!